 Shifting back and forth between periods of feeling low, sad and helpless and feeling high, unstoppable and energetic

-Bipolar disorder is a serious mental health problem that often goes undiagnosed, misdiagnosed and untreated.
+Bipolar disorder is a mental health condition that often goes undiagnosed, misdiagnosed and untreated.

-Untreated bipolar disorder can lead to social, emotional and financial problems as well as substance abuse and suicide.
+Untreated bipolar disorder can lead to social, emotional and financial problems as well as substance misuse and suicide.

 Early diagnosis and treatment will help you manage your symptoms more effectively.